DFHack/dfhack/docs/plugins/stockpiles.rst

     stockpiles import <name> [<options>]
     stockpiles export <name> [<options>]

-Exported stockpile settings are saved in the ``dfhack-config/stockpiles`` folder, where you can view and delete them, if desired.
+Exported settings are saved in the ``dfhack-config/stockpiles`` folder, where you can view and delete them, if desired.
 Names can only contain numbers, letters, periods, and underscores.

 The names of library settings files are all prefixed by the string ``library/``.
 You can specify library files explicitly by including the prefix, or you can